 At 360 Eyecare, we have a number of different ways to order lenses once the fit is complete; you can phone or email us, or you can even visit our website and order your lenses directly through our online store and have them shipped directly to you!

-To speak with one of our eyecare practitioners to see if colour contact lenses are right for you, or to arrange for a contact lens fitting, please reach out to any of our locations: 360 Eyecare – Rosedale or 360 Eyecare – Beaches.
+To speak with one of our eyecare practitioners to see if colour contact lenses are right for you, or to arrange for a contact lens fitting, please reach out to any of our locations: 360 Eyecare – Yorkville or 360 Eyecare – Beaches.